Skip to main content

 Is a Month-to-Month Lease Better for Landlords?

 A month-to-month lease is exactly what it sounds like.
 It’s a rental agreement that renews on a monthly basis.
 It runs until either party terminates it by giving a 30 day written notice.
 Generally, landlords use this type of agreement to extend existing leases.
-However, it’s also possible for both parties to agree to have it from the beginning.
+However, it’s also possible for both the landlord and the tenant agree to have it from the beginning.

 Now, there are pros and cons to using a month-to-month lease.
 In this article, you’ll be able to assess whether you think a month-to-month lease is right for your rental business